almicsen/MMI/internal_docs/site-structure.md

 This structure ensures the MobileMediaInteractions website is both functional and engaging, providing a solid foundation for showcasing the company’s work.

 ---

-These Markdown files provide comprehensive guides for structuring the `projects.json` file and understanding the website’s layout.
-They are detailed, self-contained, and formatted for clarity, making them ideal for reference or implementation.
-Let me know if you need further adjustments!